adc-connect/adcc/docs/calculations.rst

     ...

-In the tables a few lines have been cute near the ``...`` for clearity.
+In the tables a few lines have been cute near the ``...`` for clarity.

-Without a doubt, ADC(3) is a rather expensive method, taking already noticable time for a simple system such as a triple zeta water calculation.
+Without a doubt, ADC(3) is a rather expensive method, taking already noticeable time for a simple system such as a triple zeta water calculation.
 For comparison an equivalent ADC(1) calculation, started with